azhar-ba/ba-api-docs/README.md

 ### Error Messages

 If an API request fails, the response will include a code field indicating the HTTP status code, along with an error field that provides details about the failure.
-The format of an error message is as follows.
+The format of an error message is as follows:

-**Testing**
-Note: you can trigger an error response in the below format by calling GET: /error

 **Key Fields**